 Recent breakthroughs in neuroscience have revealed that our brains remain wonderfully adaptable throughout our lives.
 This phenomenon, known as neuroplasticity, allows us to learn and acquire new skills—yes, even a new language—at any age.

-Researchers at the Max Planck Institute for Human Cognitive and Brain Sciences have shown that when adults embark on the journey of learning a new language, their brains undergo significant changes, rewiring themselves to accommodate new linguistic structures.
+Researchers at the Max Planck Institute for Human Cognitive and Brain Sciences have demonstrated that when adults undertake the journey of learning a new language, their brains undergo significant changes, rewiring themselves to accommodate new linguistic structures.

 So, whether you’re 40, 60, or even 80, there’s no need to hesitate.
 The next chapter of your life could be written in a new language—one that opens doors to new cultures, experiences, and friendships.
-Let’s dive into the science that proves it’s never too late to start, and discover why your next big adventure might just be fluency in a whole new tongue.
+Let’s now have a look at the science that proves it’s never too late to start, and discover why your next big adventure might just be fluency in a whole new tongue.

 The Science Behind Language Learning